Cameron Norrie

 Cameron Norrie (/ˈnɒri/; born 23 August 1995) is a British professional tennis player.
-He has reached career-high rankings of world No. 8 in singles (on 12 September 2022) and No. 117 in doubles (on 13 June 2022).
-He has won five ATP Tour singles titles (including a Masters 1000 title at the 2021 Indian Wells Masters) and one doubles title.
-Norrie has been the British No. 1 in men's singles since 18 October 2021.
-He previously represented New Zealand before 2013.
+He has a career-high ATP singles ranking of world No. 8, achieved on 12 September 2022 and a doubles ranking of No. 117, achieved on 13 June 2022.
+He is currently the No. 2 singles player from Great Britain.

+As a junior, Norrie reached an ITF combined ranking of No. 10.
+He began representing Great Britain in 2013.
+Norrie attended Texas Christian University in 2014-2017.

+After turning professional in 2017, Norrie made his top 200 debut that July following his first ATP Challenger title.
+He ended the year with three Challenger titles from four finals.
+In 2021, Norrie competed in six ATP finals, including his first at the ATP 500 and ATP Masters 1000 levels; he won two titles and sealed his top 20 debut following a victory at the 2021 Indian Wells Masters.
+He continued his momentum into the 2022 season, rising to the top 10 after claiming two additional ATP titles from four finals and reaching his maiden major semifinal at Wimbledon.
+Between October 2021 and June 2024, Norrie held the title of British No. 1 in men's singles.
+As of 2025, he has won five ATP Tour singles titles and one doubles title.

-Early and personal life
+Early life

-Norrie was born in 1995 in Johannesburg, South Africa, to British microbiologist parents: his father David is from Glasgow and his mother Helen is from Cardiff.
+Cameron Norrie was born on 23 August 1995 in Johannesburg, South Africa, to British microbiologist parents: his father David is Scottish from Glasgow and his mother Helen is Welsh from Cardiff.

-In 1998, when Norrie was three, he and his family moved to Auckland, New Zealand, after being victims of a burglary in South Africa.
+In 1998, when Norrie was three, he and his family moved to Auckland, New Zealand after being victims of a burglary in South Africa.
 Norrie said: "I don't remember too much about it, but my mum told me it got a little bit too dangerous so we moved to New Zealand."
-His parents still live in New Zealand.
+While in Auckland, Norrie attended high school at Macleans College.
+His parents lived in New Zealand until 2023, when they moved back to the United Kingdom.

-In 2011, at age 16, he moved to his parents' native United Kingdom, where he lived in London for three years before attending Texas Christian University in Fort Worth from 2014 to 2017.
+At the age of 16, he moved to the United Kingdom, living in London for three years.
+In April 2013, at the age of 17, Norrie switched his allegiance to Great Britain, the country of origin of both of his parents.

-In June 2017, he ended his studies at TCU to turn professional during the grass court season of the 2017 ATP Tour.

-Since turning professional he has been based in Putney, southwest London (close to Wimbledon).
-When the Indian Wells Masters was cancelled in March 2020 at the beginning of the pandemic lockdowns, Norrie decided to fly to New Zealand to live with his parents for the rest of the year.

-Cameron Norrie is a supporter of South Sydney Rabbitohs (Australian rugby league club), the New Zealand All Blacks national rugby union team, and Newcastle United Football Club.
+Early career

 Junior career

-Norrie represented New Zealand as a junior, becoming No. 10 in the world, but received only a few thousand dollars from Tennis NZ, so his parents had to finance his overseas travel.
-At fifteen, he toured Europe for five months.
+Norrie represented New Zealand as a junior, becoming No. 10 in the world, but received only a few thousand dollars from Tennis NZ.
+As a result, his parents had to finance his overseas travel.
+At fifteen, he toured the ITF's European junior circuit for five months.

-In April 2013, Norrie switched his allegiance at 17 to Great Britain, the nationality of both his parents, partly due to available funding, spending three years in London by himself.
-He lived and trained at the National Tennis Centre, later residing with a host family for two years while he continued his training.
-In 2013, he competed in all the Junior Grand Slams; the Australian Open for New Zealand, then for Great Britain at the French Open, Wimbledon and US Open, but only won one match, in Australia.
+In April 2013, at the age of 17, Norrie switched his allegiance to Great Britain (the country of origin of both of his parents) due to a lack of available funding in New Zealand.
+He lived and trained at the National Tennis Centre in London, later residing with a host family for two years while he continued his training.

-Norrie had difficulty on the European tennis circuit, so he considered training at an American university (Intercollegiate Tennis Association).
+Norrie had difficulty on the European tennis circuit, so he considered training at an American university.